 Overview

-Dedicated Servers can be attached to Cloud Private Networks.
-This will enable Cloud and Dedicated Servers to reach each other via their private Network links.
-For example if you run your Web Frontends on Cloud Servers and your Database on a Dedicated Server you can use the private link to connect both.
+You can attach Hetzner dedicated root servers to Hetzner Cloud private networks (Networks).
+This will enable cloud and dedicated root servers to reach each other via their private network links.
+For example, if you run your web frontends on cloud servers, and your database on a dedicated root server, you can use the private link to connect both.

 Rough overview: